ThiagoLaass/Nobel-Laureates-Spotlight/README.md

 ## Features

 There's a comprehensive display that includes a map featuring highlighted locations for each person and an album showcasing 8 of the most important Nobel Prize winners.
-Additionally, there's a dedicated page offering more detailed information about the Nobel Prize winners' album.
+Additionally, there's a dedicated page offering more detailed information about the Nobel Prize winner's album.

 ## Usage